 The Commission's enforcement activity over the past decade has focused almost wholly on exclusionary abuses, and the Guidance Paper sets enforcement priorities only for exclusionary conduct.
 There are, however, indications that the Commission would like to increase its caseload on exploitative abuses (in May 2017, the Commission opened an investigation into whether Aspen Pharma committed an exploitative abuse by allegedly imposing sudden price increases for cancer medicine of up to several hundred per cent).
+National authorities in the UK, Italy, France, and Germany are also pursuing - or have pursued - exploitative abuse cases, mostly in the pharmaceutical sector.

-12 Link between dominance and abuse
+Link between dominance and abuse

-What link must be shown between dominance and abuse?
+12 What link must be shown between dominance and abuse?
 May conduct by a dominant company also be abusive if it occurs on an adjacent market to the dominated market?

-There is case law suggesting that it is unnecessary to show a causal connection between dominance and the abuse (Case 6/72 Continental Can ECLI:EU:C:1973:22 paragraph 27).
+There is case law suggesting that it is unnecessary to show a causal connection between dominance and the abuse (case 6/72 Continental Can ECLI:EU:C:1973:22 paragraph 27).
 These cases are quite old, however, and it is generally expected today that the Commission must demonstrate a connection between the dominant position and the abusive conduct.
-Indeed, in Tetra Pak II, the Court held that article 102 of the TFEU 'presupposes a link between the dominant position and the alleged abusive conduct' (Case C-333/94 Tetra Pak ECLI:EU:C:1996:436 (Tetra Pak II), paragraph 27).
+Indeed, in Tetra Pak II, the Court held that article 102 of the TFEU 'presupposes a link between the dominant position and the alleged abusive conduct' (case C-333/94 Tetra Pak ECLI:EU:C:1996:436 (Tetra Pak II), paragraph 27).

 In exceptional circumstances, an abuse may occur on an adjacent market to the dominant market (Tetra Pak II).
 For this to apply, there must be 'close associative links' between the adjacent market where the conduct occurs and the dominant market.
+More generally, in leveraging abuses (such as tying or refusal to supply), the abuse occurs on the dominant market, but produces effects on a neighbouring (usually non-dominant) market.

 Irrespective of the above, the Commission must still prove causation in fact.
-In particular, it must show that the abusive conduct actually causes the posited anticompetitive effects (as noted in response to question 10, by reference to an appropriate counterfactual).
-In AstraZeneca, the Court confirmed that 'a presumption of a causal link ... is incompatible with the principle that doubt must operate to the advantage of the addressee of the decision finding the infringement' (Case C-457/10 AstraZeneca ECLI:EU:C:2012:770, paragraph 199).
+In particular, it must show that the abusive conduct actually causes the posited anticompetitive effects (as noted in response to question 10, usually by reference to an appropriate counterfactual).
+In AstraZeneca, the Court confirmed that 'a presumption of a causal link ... is incompatible with the principle that doubt must operate to the advantage of the addressee of the decision finding the infringement' (case C-457/10 AstraZeneca ECLI:EU:C:2012:770, paragraph 199).

-13 Defences
+Defences

-What defences may be raised to allegations of abuse of dominance?
+13 What defences may be raised to allegations of abuse of dominance?
 When exclusionary intent is shown, are defences an option?